By Conner Baldacci 8/18/2020

 There are tens of thousands of guitars on the market that you can choose from… if you landed on this page, it’s probably because you were thinking something along the lines of the title, why should I try a Bighorn?
 That’s a bit of a loaded question and i’m not trying to get sales-pitchy in this post, but I’m going to try and touch on the appeals of this instrument and what makes it unique from the rest.

 Almost every year, I work the Cheyenne Frontier Days in Wyoming.
 This event provides a unique insight into the inner workings of stage life for some of the biggest names in the music world.
 After doing that for several years, I started to notice a pattern across the vast majority of artists that rolled through: across many genres, players were using a tele for the utilitarianism, and PRS customs or Les Paul’s for the aesthetic.
 Obviously, that’s a broad generalization, but guitar vault after vault had some combination of those three.
 From these observations (and long discussions with countless guitar players and techs) the Bighorn was developed.
-It started off as a project in combining the versatility-with-simplicity of a Telecaster with the absolute beauty of a PRS Custom.
+It started off as a project in combining the versatility-with-simplicity of a Telecaster with the striking beauty of a double-cut, carved maple top.
 Thus, the designing commenced.

 While a student at Roberto-Venn School of Luthiery, I took the opportunity to trace and make copies of every single guitar body template they had; everything from Jerrycasters to Jazzmasters.